 - Betty is a longtime journalist who, among other duties, currently edits the San Francisco Garden Club newsletter.
 She has been chair of the San Francisco Ballot Simplification Committee for the past 10 years and on its committee since 1997.
 A long-time supporter of the Conservatory, she has continually served as a member of the Gala committee.

 - Bruce Rogers has been in the orchid business for over 25 years.
-He is the owner of Bruce Rogers Orchids (www.brucerogersorchids.com) and co-owner of OzGardens (www.ozgardens.com).
+He is the owner of Bruce Rogers Orchids (www.brucerogersorchids.com) and author of The Orchid Whisperer (www.theorchidwhisperer.com).
 Bruce acts as a consultant for the Conservatory’s extensive orchid collection and assists with fundraising.

 - Nancy Stoltz is an architect and planner with a practice focused on historic preservation.
 She consults on a wide range of historic preservation and restoration projects and served as a member of the FEMA team that evaluated the plans to restore the Conservatory in 1999.
 She is working toward adoption of a maintenance plan for the Conservatory to help ensure that this unique building will continue to provide shelter and delight for all its occupants, the rooted and the rootless.